Harrindy/StatEngine/README.md

     "/home/blah/StatEngine_1.0.0.tar.gz"

-For example, I saved StatEngine_1.0.0.tar.gz in the Downloads folder of my Mac folder, I then use
+For example, I saved StatEngine_1.0.0.tar.gz in the Downloads folder of my Mac, I then use

     install.packages("/Users/harrindy/Downloads/StatEngine_1.0.0.tar.gz", repos = NULL, type="source")

-Run this to check whether the installation is successful:
+After installation, run this to check whether it is successful:

     library(StatEngine)